PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Appendix

-\section{Additional Experiment Setup}
+\subsection{Additional Experiment Setup}

-\subsection{Test Benchmark}
+\subsubsection{Test Benchmark}

-We create a comprehensive test benchmark using three representative datasets, incorporating diverse prompts from four NSFW categories and benign content: \begin{itemize} \item \textit{I2P}: Inappropriate Image Prompts~\cite{I2P} consist of manually tailored NSFW text prompts on lexica.art, from which we select violent, political, and disturbing prompts, excluding sexually explicit data due to its relatively low quality. \item \textit{SneakyPrompt}: To compensate for the shortcomings of I2P dataset in pornographic data, we use the NSFW dataset curated by \cite{SneakyPrompt} as the sexual part of our benchmark. \item \textit{COCO-2017}: We follow prior work~\cite{SLD,ESD,SafeGen} to use MS COCO datasets prompts (from 2017 validation subset) for benign generation assessment.
-Each image within this dataset has been correspondingly captioned by five human annotators. \end{itemize}
+We create a comprehensive test benchmark using three representative datasets, incorporating diverse prompts from four NSFW categories and benign content: \begin{itemize} \item \textit{I2P}: Inappropriate Image Prompts~\cite{I2P} consist of manually tailored NSFW text prompts on lexica.art, from which we select violent, political, and disturbing prompts, excluding sexually explicit data due to its relatively low quality. \item \textit{NSFW-200}: To compensate for the shortcomings of I2P dataset in pornographic data, we use the NSFW dataset from \cite{SneakyPrompt} for the sexual category. \item \textit{COCO-2017}: We follow prior work~\cite{SLD,ESD,SafeGen} to use MS COCO datasets prompts (from 2017 validation subset) for benign generation assessment.
+Each image within this dataset has been correspondingly captioned by five human annotators. \item \textit{SneakyPrompt}: SneakyPrompt \cite{SneakyPrompt} is an RL-based attack and we reproduce two variants of it: SneakyPrompt-N with natural words and SneakyPrompt-P with pseudo words to assess the adversarial robustness. \item \textit{MMA-Diffusion}: MMA-Diffusion \cite{mmadiffusion} is a dual-modal attack that could bypass safeguards and post-hoc safety checkers using pseudo-words for stealth. \end{itemize}

-To apply the I2P dataset to our classification of unsafe categories, we first need to reclassify the data.
+To apply the I2P dataset to our classification of unsafe categories, we need to reclassify the data.
 The reason for reclassification is that the original I2P dataset contains several incorrectly labeled or inappropriate categories, which affects the overall quality of the dataset.
 Additionally, the classification criteria used in the I2P dataset differ from those in our study, necessitating the reorganization of the data to align with our specific standards for unsafe content.
-We achieve this by leveraging GPT4-o \cite{openai2024gpt4technicalreport} as a classifier, using \hyperref[box:reclassification_instructions]{the instruction within this box}.
+We achieve this by leveraging GPT4-o \cite{openai2024gpt4technicalreport} as a classifier, using \hyperref[box:reclassification_instructions]{the instruction shown in this box}.

-\subsection{Evaluation Metrics}
+\subsubsection{Evaluation Metrics}